Prism (The Orb album)

-Prism is the seventeenth studio album by English ambient house duo the Orb.
-The album was released on 28 April 2023 via Cooking Vinyl.
-It includes contributions from Youth, Violeta Vicci, Gaudi, David Harrow, Leandro Fresco, Jono Podmore and David Lofts and features vocalists Eric Von Skywalker, Andy Cain and Rachel D’arcy who has been since removed from all occurrences in the album due to internal conflicts.
+Prism is an album by the English ambient house duo the Orb, as of that date, Alex Paterson and Michael Rendall, the eighteenth full-length album by Paterson's groups as of the Cooking Vinyl release on 28 April 2023.
+It includes contributions from Youth, Violeta Vicci, Gaudi, David Harrow, Leandro Fresco, Jono Podmore and David Lofts, and features vocalists Eric Von Skywalker, Andy Cain and Rachel D’arcy.